Why Volumes exist

 - Structural changes to the Library or its Halls

-- Language shifts that clarify meaning (e.g. Pillars → Keystones)
+- Language shifts that clarify meaning (for example, Pillars → Keystones)

 - Additions or retirements of Codices, tools, or symbolic systems